rauljordan/personal-site/blog/2022-09-25-blog-series-functional-programming-for-blockchain.md

 ### Technical debt

-Functional programs tend to be comprised of many small functions that can be understood individually, whereas imperative programs tend to grow into mega-sized functions and procedures that make refactoring a pain, and reasoning about the whole program difficult.
+Functional programs tend to be comprised of many small functions that can be understood individually, whereas imperative programs tend to grow into mega-sized functions and procedures that make refactoring a pain.
+With imperative code, reasoning about the whole program can be difficult.
 This is because **procedural order is key to imperative programs**.
 Imperative code is **easy to write but hard to read**.
 When your code is being developed in a team environment, and a previous developer was the only one that understood all the logic of a critical, 1000-line function, you might be in trouble.
 Modifying even a single line of a procedure could **cripple a program or introduce a serious bug**, making it easier to grow technical debt.